Code-Institute-Submissions/hanselsbakery/.stackedit-trash/README.md

 - **jQuery & Javascript**

-	-	This was not a requirement for this project but knowing and used javascript before I found it would make the readbility of the code much better byt splitting at least parts of my code and load them when requiered.
+	-	This was not a requirement for this project but knowing and used javascript before I found it would make the readability of the code much better by splitting at least parts of my code and load them when required.
+Also, it allowed me to implement some of the features and modals that brings a better user experience, such as, displaying the user

 # Testing